turbach/orgmode_timesheet_demo/README.md

 1. One time setup

   - save the timesheet.org template file on linux (or type it up)
-  - open the file in emacs (you may need to press TAB TAB to expand the view)
+  - open the file in emacs (you can cycle expand/collapse the view with SHIFT-TAB)
   - edit the Project labels as you like
   - add more project lines if you like, each begins with a "*" and whatever label you want